ForesightMiningSoftwareCorporation/multiphysics_examples/crates/editor_vehicle/README.md

-## Map Editor
+# Map Editor

-This crate provides a binary to run experiments on map loading.
+This crate provides a binary to run experiments on vehicle loading.

 Features:

-- map loading
+- vehicle loading
-- map export (tap `E` on your keyboard)
+- vehicle def export (tap `E` on your keyboard)
 - hot reloading
-- Click to spawn "rock particles"